thechrisroberts/jquery-tippy/README.md

 If there is a default value, it is shown in parenthesis.
 If an option has specific values available, they are listed out with the default showing first.

 * multitip (false/true): If true, multiple tooltips can be displayed at once.
+* autoshow (false/true): If true, the tooltip or tooltips will automatically show when the page loads.
 * showtitle (false/true): Whether or not to use the title attribute in links.
 Good for accessibility, bad for visibility.
 * hoverpopup (true/false): If true, tooltip displays when hovering over the link.
 If false, tooltip displays when the link is clicked.
 * showdelay (100): Adds a slight delay before displaying the tooltip to prevent popping up tooltips when the mouse moves across the page.